MicrosoftDocs/sql-docs/docs/advanced-analytics/python/what-is-revoscalepy.md

 + Provides Python versions of RevoScaleR machine learning algorithms for distributed or parallel processing
 + Improved performance, including use of the Intel math libraries

-CTP 2.0 also includes the MicrosoftML packages for R and Python. for more information, see [Using MicrosoftML in SQL Server](../using-the-microsoftml-package.md)
+MicrosoftML packages are also proided for both R and Python.
+For more information, see [Using MicrosoftML in SQL Server](../using-the-microsoftml-package.md)

 > [!WARNING]
 >
 > Python support is a new feature in SQL Server 2017 and is currently supported for preview purposes only.
->
-> The **revoscalepy** module contains only a subset of the functionality provided in the corresponding **RevoScaleR** package for R.

 ## Versions and supported platforms